LeStahL/sointu-executable-msx/README.md

 # sointu-executable-msx
-Easy-to-use tool to create executable music using sointu.
+Easy-to-use tool to create executable music using Sointu.